Tag: 100% affordable

 In fact, there is NOTHING requiring our Mayor & Council to pave over the green, Borough taxpayer-owned parcel right next to Memorial Park.

-They could house the same four families at another site in town.
+They can just as well house the same four families at another site in town.
 Maybe repurpose another Borough-owned lot that isn’t vacant, green, or right next to a park.

 Or they can acquire a privately-owned parcel for less than most households already spend on coffee or tea.